bedops/bedops/docs/content/reference/set-operations/nested-elements.rst

 Why nested elements matter
 ==========================

 BEDOPS :ref:`bedmap <bedmap>` and :ref:`bedextract <bedextract>` tools offer very fast retrieval of overlapping elements, so long as input datasets do not contain (fully) nested elements, as defined above.
-To extract maximum performance out of the use of the BEDOPS toolkit, therefore, it is very useful to know if the input datasets contain such elements.
+To extract maximum performance out of the use of the BEDOPS toolkit, therefore, it is very useful to know if the input datasets contain such elements — if they do not, then we can apply optimizations.

 Common datasets we work with do not contain nested elements: reads, peaks, footprints, and others.
 However, other datasets do, such as motif hits or paired-end sequencing reads.

-So how can we find out if our inputs have nested elements, before we start applying any operations?
+How can we find out if our inputs have nested elements, before we start applying any operations?

-The compression tool :ref:`starch <starch>` (v2.5 and greater) will look for these elements in an input BED file and store this condition as a flag in the output archive's metadata, a value which can be retrieved in constant time with :ref:`unstarch <unstarch>` and other tools which make use of the Starch C++ API.
+The compression tool :ref:`starch <starch>` (v2.5 and greater) will look for these elements in an input BED file and store this condition as a flag in the output archive's metadata.
+This value can be retrieved in constant time with :ref:`unstarch <unstarch>` and other tools which make use of the Starch C++ API.

 Additionally, the ``--ec`` (error-correction) option in :ref:`bedmap <bedmap>` will also report if inputs contain nested elements.
 This option doubles execution time, but when used in conjunction with the ``--faster`` option, the speed gains are more than recovered.